PASTAplus/PEP/peps/pep-2.md

 ### Use Cases and REST API Method Definitions

+**Note:** All API methods require the client to provide a valid authentication token (JWT) with each request.
+Methods that create a resource use the token subject as the principal owner of that resource.
+Applications that operate on a user's behalf (e.g., PASTA or ezEML) must submit the user's token in the request cookie when interacting with IAM API methods.

 **1a.
 Create Profile**

 Goal: To create a new EDI profile identifier using an IdP identifier.